- Parents and Families Gateway

 Get the App

-Download the UofSC Parent and Family Programs app by searching "University of South Carolina Parents" in the app store or text the link to your phone.
+Download the award-winning UofSC Parent and Family Programs app by searching "University of South Carolina Parents" in the app store or text the link to your phone.

 - Academic Advising